-Consistent with the Court's Order, Paragraph 31 requirements regarding MCSO personnel's receipt and comprehension of the policies and procedures, MCSO implemented the E-Policy system in January 2015 which has now been transitioned into the HUB effective January 2018.
+Consistent with the Court's Order, Paragraph 31 requirements regarding MCSO personnel's receipt and comprehension of the policies and procedures, MCSO implemented the E-Policy system in

+January 2015 which has now been transitioned into the HUB effective January 2018.
 MCSO utilizes the system to distribute and require attestation of all Briefing Boards and published policies. the HUB system memorializes and tracks employee compliance with the required reading of MCSO Policy and Procedures, employee acknowledgement that he or she understands the subject policies and procedures and employee expression of his or her agreement to abide by the requirements of the policies and procedures.
 MCSO provides the Critical, Detention, Enforcement, and General Policies via the HUB as a resource for all MCSO personnel.

-During the subject three-month reporting period, MCSO used the HUB system to distribute and obtain attestation of 14 policies.
-This includes five policies related to the Court's Order.
+During the subject three-month reporting period, MCSO used the HUB system to distribute and obtain attestation of fifteen (15) policies and two (2) immediate policy change updates.
+This includes nine (9) policies related to the Court's Order.

-The following is a listing of each Paragraph in Section 4, Policies and Procedures, that MCSO is rated as "in compliance" or "not applicable" for both Phase 1 and Phase 2: 19, 21, 24, 25, and 33.
+The following is a listing of each Paragraph in Section 4, Policies and Procedures, that MCSO is rated as "in compliance" or "not applicable" for both Phase 1 and Phase 2: 19, 21, 22, 24, 25, and 33.

 Paragraphs that MCSO remains in "full and effective compliance" are detailed with the reasons for the assertions.
-Also listed in detail are Paragraphs that are rated as "not in compliance" or "deferred" along with plans to correct any problems and responses to concerns.
+Also listed in detail is Paragraph 21 that MCSO asserts is in "full and effective compliance", along with the reasons for the assertion.
+Paragraphs that are rated as "not in compliance" or "deferred" are listed in detail along with plans to correct any problems and responses to concerns.